 Lifestyle changes, including dietary improvements, increasing activity levels, and giving up all tobacco products may help manage macular degeneration as well.
 Our board-certified ophthalmologists will take time to fully assess your situation, enabling them to provide you with personalized recommendations for the treatment of your condition.

-Call Seeta Eye Centers at 845-454-1025 to schedule an eye examination at our Poughkeepsie or Fishkill office.
+Call Seeta Eye Centers at 845-454-1025 to schedule an eye examination at our Poughkeepsie or Yorktown office.
 We welcome patients from Milton, Crown Heights, Highland, and all surrounding Hudson Valley communities.